mangotreedev/bamboosticks/README.md

-# MangoTree rails template
+# MangoTree rails template: BambooSticks

 ## Description :speak_no_evil:
 This is a quick setup template to generate a RoR application with a basic setup suitable for most web applications

 ## Command to run :running:
-`rails new --database postgresql -m https://raw.githubusercontent.com/mangotreedev/templates/master/mangoTree.rb YOUR_RAILS_APP_NAME`
+`rails new --database postgresql -m https://raw.githubusercontent.com/mangotreedev/templates/master/bambooSticks.rb YOUR_RAILS_APP_NAME`

 ## Added gems :gem:
 - [Autoprefixer Rails](https://github.com/ai/autoprefixer-rails)